lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

     create_window();
     ```

-1. Every Wayland App needs to have an __Event Loop__ for handling Wayland Events...
+1. Every Wayland App needs an __Event Loop__ for handling Wayland Events...

     ```c
     //  Handle all Wayland Events in the Event Loop